ytgTonz/lalisure/IMPLEMENTATION_PLAN.md

 - 🔒 Phase 7: Security & Compliance
 - 🚀 Phase 8: Deployment & DevOps

-**Production Readiness**: Core insurance platform functionality is complete and production-ready.
-The system can handle policy creation, management, and claims processing with full user authentication and role-based access control.
-The application is currently running successfully on http://localhost:3002 with comprehensive seed data.
+**Production Readiness**: Core home insurance platform functionality is complete and production-ready.
+The system can handle home insurance policy creation, management, and claims processing with full user authentication and role-based access control.
+The application has been refactored to focus exclusively on home insurance and is currently running successfully on http://localhost:3002 with comprehensive seed data.

 **Technical Excellence Achieved**:
 - Type-safe API with tRPC